Traditional Food Tour & Olive Oil Tasting in Kalamata, Messinia

 You’ll set off on your gastronomic experience with a leisurely stroll around the streets of this magnificent coastal city.

 Part 2: Visit to Traditional Workshop and tasting of Local Home-made products

-With a reputation that precedes it, not just in Greece, but also in delis abroad for its quality home-made Messinian products, it stays true to its authentic ancestral recipes, preparing two of the most iconic local treats daily.
+With a reputation that precedes it, not just in Messinia, but also in delis around Greece for its quality home-made Messinian products, it stays true to its authentic ancestral recipes, preparing two of the most iconic local treats daily.

 The local women working at the Workshop will teach how to make one of the oldest delicacies of Messinia and Mani, using the simplest of ingredients, flour and olive oil.
 Then you’ll get to see how the second delectable local recipe is made, full of aromas, flavour and lots of honey!

 And while enjoying this staple of the Spartan warriors and satisfying your sweet tooth in the healthiest of manners, you’ll also learn about its long history and inextricable link to the local tradition.

 Part 3: Tasting of Spoon Sweets, Corinthian Raisins and Healthy Local Delicacies